imc-trading/dock2box/README.md

 This contains the configuration, schemas and templates for etcdrest.

+For more information look in the [cfg](cfg/README.md) folder.

 ## api (mickep76/etcdrest:latest)

 This contains the software etcdrest to run a REST API with etcd as a database.

+For more informaton look in [etcdrest](https://github.com/mickep76/etcdrest).

 ## etcd (quay.io/coreos/etcd:latest)